WHOIGit/ifcb-sync/README.md

 - <target_directory> - This is the absolute or relative path to the root of the data directory for the IFCB files: ex. `/home/ifcb/ifcbdata`

 - <target_time_series> - The name of the time series you want to add these files to on the IFCB Dashboard: `my-dataset`.

-The time series name must be created within the IFCB Dashboard at https://habon-ifcb.whoi.edu.
-Data will only be shared if <target_time_series> is associated with the installed USER_ACCOUNT.
+**IMPORTANT: The time series name must be created within the [IFCB Dashboard](https://habon-ifcb.whoi.edu) before you attempt 'start' or 'sync'.**

+Data are only shared if <target_time_series> is associated with the installed USER_ACCOUNT.

 ### ifcb-sync stop <target_directory|target_time_series>